lewis-revill/morello-sdk/README.md

 **Required for steps 4 to 6**

 1. `scripts/build-all.sh`: Runs all steps in sequence
 Download and compile everything.
-Requires step 1.
+Accepts either --cross or --native.
+The --native switch downloads and builds everything from an aarch64 host.
+Passing --cross assumes an x86\_64 host

 1. `scripts/download-llvm-musl.sh`: Download required tools
 This clones a binary release of LLVM to `llvm`, its sources to `llvm-project` and the musl sources to `musl`.
+Accepts a variable MODE={native, cross} and will checkout aarch64 or x86\_64 binaries respectively.
 **NOTE**: this **downloads about 3GB** of stuff.
 This can be done on another machine and copied over for speed.

 1. `scripts/build-musl.sh`: Build Musl